Polyvinyl toluene: Uses

 PVT can be damaged by radiation with high stopping power, e.g. ion beams or by any kind of ionizing radiation.
-A review of radiation damage for PVT and other similar plastic scintillators can be found at.
+A review of radiation damage for PVT and other similar plastic scintillators can be found in Instrumentation in High Energy Physics.
 Such radiation breaks the C-H bonds and creates color centers which absorb the produced light, significantly reducing the light output.

-Following the increase in interest in Vinyl Records (as at 2022), PVT is being looked at as a replacement for PVC, the usual and historic material used to make Vinyl Records.
+Following the increase in interest in Vinyl Records (as of 2022), PVT is being looked at as a replacement for PVC, the usual and historic material used to make Vinyl Records.
 PVT is considered more environmentally friendly than its older cousin PVC.